U.S. and California Government Basics

 - The American Presidency Project created by UC Santa Barbara faculty members, has data, speeches, documents, and pretty much everything you need to know about the Presidency.

 U.S Supreme Court The official SCOTUS site, which includes the docket of upcoming cases, opinions from former cases, bios of the justices, and more.

-Republican Party Platform The party platform tells you what positions the party has agreed on for this election.
-Read this if you want to understand what the party stands for this year.
+The party platform tells you what positions the party has agreed on for this election.
+Read to understand party standings every election year.

 Differences between the two party platforms explained here.

 - Republican National Committee The national party's site.
 Links for volunteering, learning about the party, video streams, etc.